Celebrate Toronto Pride. Learn more.

 A beloved institution for more than 50 years, Glad Day Bookshop is a safe space for activism and a friendly spot for socializing.
 It even hosts one of the most fabulous drag brunches in town, as well as some surprisingly feisty nighttime parties.
 The community bulletin board is a goldmine of information, and there’ll be lots of flyers and posters for events happening across Pride Toronto weekend.

-If you need to finesse your look for the weekend, then drop into Grapefruit, a clothing and decor concept store that also uses its voice to support the LGBTQ community by creating a warm, welcoming environment for all.
+If you need to finesse your look for the weekend, then drop into Grapefruit, a clothing and decor concept store that also uses its voice to support the LGBTQ+ community by creating a warm, welcoming environment for all.
 Out on the Street is another queer-focused clothing store that is a firm village favorite.

 Evening

 You’ll need some sustenance to fuel your weekend’s activities, and a great starting place is the legendary Woody’s, which has been open since 1989 and is among the city’s best-loved queer bars.
-It’s likely to be crowded, but Woody’s also operate a sister bar, Sailor, that is right next door.
+It’s likely to be crowded, but Woody’s also operates a sister bar, Sailor, that is right next door.
 Expect saucy competitions and lively DJ sets all weekend.
 For dinner, queer-friendly Kinka Izakaya is a casual Japanese restaurant with a wonderful selection of shareable sushi plates and noodle dishes.

-Saturday, June 25th
+Saturday, June 29th

 Morning